EOR

 Buyers in Japan prioritize compliance and cultural execution over speed.
 The cheapest or fastest provider is rarely the right one.
 Use the factors below to filter shortlists.

 Termination is the riskiest part of Japanese employment.
-The provider should have direct experience with the Labour Standards Act, dismissal procedures, and dispute handling.
+The provider should have direct experience with the Labor Standards Act, dismissal procedures, and dispute handling.
 Ask for examples of how they have managed terminations and probation exits in the last 12 months.

-Health insurance, welfare pension, employment insurance, and workers' compensation need precise monthly calculations and correct filings with the Japan Pension Service.
-Year-end tax adjustment (nenmatsu-chōsei) should be handled in-house by the provider, not outsourced to a third-party accountant.
+Year-end tax adjustment should be handled in-house by the provider, not outsourced to a third-party accountant.

 Contracts must align with Japanese statutory requirements on working hours, overtime premiums, annual leave, and probation rules.
 Generic templates translated into Japanese will not hold up.
-The provider should issue Labour Standards Act-aligned bilingual contracts as standard.
+The provider should issue Labor Standards Act-aligned bilingual contracts as standard.

 On-the-ground HR support that speaks Japanese is non-negotiable for employee onboarding, queries, and disputes.
 Email-only support routed through a global ticket queue is a red flag.
 Look for a named Japanese HR contact per account.

 Total employer cost in Japan runs roughly 30% above gross salary once social insurance is added.
 The provider should show this clearly upfront, with no percentage-of-salary fees, FX markups, or hidden compliance charges.
-Finance teams should be able to forecast cost per employee per country with no surprises.

-What should I look for in an EOR in Japan?
+Is an EOR legal in Japan?

 How much does it cost to hire someone in Japan through an EOR?